KyrosKrane/AnnoyingPopupRemover/Curse description in markup.md

 - Mailing an item you purchased from a vendor while it can still be returned for a refund.
 - Setting your hearthstone location at an innkeeper.
 - Undercutting when selling an item on the auction house.
 (This is off by default - please don't undercut, it's not needed!)
+- Equipping a bind-on-equip item.
+(This is off by default; you can turn it on in the settings.)

 In addition, it simplifies the following dialog: